Letting Your Property – Leytonstone, Leyton, Wanstead and Surrounding Areas

 As a landlord, you need peace of mind that the right tenants will be living in your property.
 All potential tenants are pre-qualified before we carry out viewings to ensure they are suitable.
 We will then accompany all viewings and provide prompt and honest feedback by telephone or e-mail, whichever you prefer.
 We will keep you up-to-date on progress and alert you the moment a party shows an interest in applying to rent your property.

-We take up tenant references and credit checks using a specialist referencing company and as required ensure compliance with the “Right to Rent” regulations.
+We take up tenant references and credit checks using a specialist referencing company and advise on compliance with the “Right to Rent” regulations.

 Preparing your property to let – the legal essentials